-The Town Council is chaired by the Town Mayor (currently Councillor Jon Tandy) who, together with a Deputy Mayor, (currently Councillor Beverley Baker) is elected each year at the Annual Town Council meeting (held April/May).
+The Town Council is chaired by the Town Mayor (currently Councillor Beverley Baker) who, together with a Deputy Mayor, (currently Councillor Miles Kenny) is elected each year at the Annual Town Council meeting (held April/May).
 Both the Mayor and Deputy Mayor have busy diaries visiting local community groups and organisations and representing Shrewsbury at events elsewhere within the County.

 At the Annual Town Council meeting councillors are voted in to serve on a number of committees which consider planning, recreation and leisure, finance and personnel issues.
 Councillors are also appointed to many different local organisations and charities to represent local interest.